Spudwick/PiNet/README.md

 # localhost which is more compatible and is not less secure.
 bind-address            = 127.0.0.1
 ```
-MariaDB (and mySQL) both listen on port `3306` by default.
+MariaDB (and mySQL) listens on port `3306` by default.
 This can be changed too by editing the below in the same file as above.
 ```
 #
 # * Basic Settings